Parole Violation Services in Connecticut

 - A person convicted under this section shall not qualify for probation or a suspended word and will be sentenced to imprisonment of no less than twelve months for violation of subsection (1) of the section rather than less than half a year for violation of subsection (2) of the section.
 Such sentence will be offered consecutively with any word for the criminal offense on which the individual is on bail.

-- A unlawful action priced pursuant to the section may be tried out either in the state where the criminal offense is devoted or in the state where the court that released the bond is situated, if such judge is at this state.
+- A unlawful action priced pursuant to the section may be tried out either in the state where the criminal offense is devoted or in the state where the court that released the bond is situated, if such judge is in this state.
+Call our central Hartford bail bond agents today.

 Connect with One of Our Parole Violation Bail Agents